 Paul Theroux is described by writer and friend Jonathan Raban as “utterly American, possessing all of those democratic, Yankee, can do qualities.”
 These traits have served him well on explorations around the world for over fifty years, pen in hand, always with an eye for odd, compelling detail.

-Such qualities have served him well in his long career, fueling a prodigious output of books—more than 47 works of travel writing, short-story collections, novels, criticism and children’s literature since he published his first book, the novel Waldo
+Such qualities have served him well in his long career, fueling a prodigious output of books—nearly fifty works of travel writing, short-story collections, novels, criticism and children’s literature since he published his first book, the novel Waldo, in 1967.

 “Theroux novels are neither apologia nor accusation; wit is his rare medium, and that lays bare both.
 He is a large, lively, outrageous talent.”